Former Auburn vape shop heavily damaged by fire; residents displaced

 The front of the building, which faces the V-shaped intersection, was most recently the location of Hard Tail Vapors, which closed at the end of 2019.
 Other stores have operated in the space over the years, including a convenience shop that operated from 2013 to 2016.

 The building has been condemned, according to DiFabio.
 The Red Cross was called in to assist four displaced families.
+In a press release, the Red Cross said it was providing immediate emergency assistance for eight adults and one child.

 The cause of the fire is under investigation, the department said.